inno29/Productive-/README.md

 # Simple Task Organizer using Firebase

-The todo app connects to firebase cloud firestore and authentication.
+productive connects to firebase cloud firestore and authentication.
 It uses a provider for state management

 ## Folder Structure
 ```